Demystifying the Lagrangian of classical mechanics: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Although the principle of stationary action is a new interpretation of classical mechanics, it nonetheless leads to the same equations of motion as Newtonian physics.
-In sections \ref{distance} and \ref{invariance} we explored the mathematical structure of the Lagrangian formalism and, because of its transformation properties, found it desirable for classical mechanics.
+Although the principle of stationary action is a novel interpretation of classical mechanics, it nonetheless leads to the same equations of motion as Newtonian physics.
+In sections \ref{distance} and \ref{invariance}, we explored the mathematical structure of the Lagrangian formalism and, because of its transformation properties, found it desirable for classical mechanics.
 This motivated and enabled us to give comprehensive derivations of the Lagrangian of classical mechanics $L=T-V$ and the principle of stationary action.
-We hope that this has been useful for clarifying at least one aspect of the Lagrangian formulation of classical mechanics for students who are curious about the subject.
+Our hope is that we have clarified at least one aspect of the Lagrangian formulation of classical mechanics for students who are curious about the subject, and for instructors who wish for a new way to introduce several important concepts into their curriculum.

-Although the transformation properties of the Lagrangian and the Euler-Lagrange equations are already reason enough to formulate physical laws using the principle of stationary action, these are by far not the only reasons.
+While the transformation properties of the Lagrangian and the Euler-Lagrange equations are already reason enough to formulate physical laws using the principle of stationary action, these are by far not the sole reasons.
 The principle of stationary action has enormous analytical capabilities which lie far beyond those of Newtonian mechanics.
 As an outlook we mention some of these analytical capabilities.

-\subsection{Conservation laws~\cite{KleinertConservation}}
+\subsection{Conservation laws}

-The principle of stationary action allows derivation of conservation laws from transformation properties of the Lagrangian.
-From this, energy, momentum, angular momentum, and other quantities that may be conserved, are given formulations which depend only on the Lagrangian, coordinates, and time.
+The principle of stationary action allows derivation of conservation laws from transformation properties of the Lagrangian~\cite{kleinert2016particles}.
+From this, energy, momentum, angular momentum, and other quantities that may be conserved are given formulations which depend only on the Lagrangian, coordinates, and time.
 Thus, concepts like energy, momentum, and angular momentum gain well-defined meaning for any physical system that has a Lagrangian.
 Since every physical theory can be described by the principle of stationary action (for examples see section \ref{field.theory}), the concepts of energy, momentum, angular momentum, and other conserved quantities are consistently defined for all of these theories.

+An advanced treatise of energy and momentum conservation based on the Lagrangian formalism can be found in Ref.~\cite{Ootsuka_2015}.
+This paper also contains a geometrical interpretation of the Lagrangian formalism, including examples for the application of the formalism to several fields of theoretical physics, such as relativistic particle physics, relativistic field theories, and general relativity.

-\subsection{Quantum mechanics~\cite{Schwabl}}
+\subsection{Quantum mechanics}